Additive Manufacturing And Materials Market Size and Share

 Additive Manufacturing And Materials Market Analysis by Mordor Intelligence

-The additive manufacturing and materials market size reaches USD 95.27 billion in 2025 and is projected to hit USD 204.05 billion by 2030, translating into a 16.45% CAGR over the forecast period.
+The additive manufacturing and materials market size is expected to grow from USD 95.27 billion in 2025 to USD 110.63 billion in 2026 and is forecast to reach USD 233.58 billion by 2031 at 16.12% CAGR over 2026-2031.
 Falling material prices, aerospace demand for lightweight parts, and rapid healthcare adoption shift the additive manufacturing and materials market away from prototyping and into volume production.
 Standardization programs at NIST and ASTM provide unified qualification pathways that lower certification costs, while government incentives in North America, Europe, and Asia Pacific accelerate factory-level deployment.[1]National Institute of Standards and Technology, “Additive Manufacturing Metrology Program,” nist.govCompetitive intensity rises as vendors integrate software, printers, and qualified powders to deliver turnkey production lines that meet industrial uptime requirements.
 Simultaneously, circular-economy policies motivate producers to qualify recycled polymer and metal feedstocks, creating cost and sustainability advantages for regions with established waste-processing capacity.
 Space agencies validate in-orbit metal printing, opening a long-term frontier for on-site micro-production that removes costly launch mass.

 Key Report Takeaways